Activating Mars mission software on Earth

 The visual design reflects the sophistication and quality of the revolutionary tool, while maintaining a tone of warmth through its mission to support the science community.

-Working with the product team, we were able to scale this identity into a design system for implementation.
+Working with the product team, we scaled this identity into a design system for implementation.

 COMMUNICATION DESIGN